Thunder-Development/Dinoctyl/README.md

 - Run `npm install pm2 -g` on the vps

 Starting The Dashboard in Background:
-- Change directory to your Heliactyl Files Using `cd` command ,Example:- `cd /home/user/dash-files`
+- Change directory to your Heliactyl Files Using `cd` command, Example:- `cd /home/user/dash-files`
 - To Start The App, Run `pm2 start index.js --name "heliactyl"`
 - To View Logs, Run `pm2 logs heliactyl`